 Since 2006, commercial beekeepers have been seeing devastating declines in their hives’ health and longevity.
 Whereas it was considered normal to lose 10 percent of one’s hives over the winter hibernation, since 2006 the figures have been from 30 percent up to 100 percent in a bad year.
-Aside from being terrible for the beekeeper’s business, this death and decline also spells decline for many key crops that rely on the bees for their pollination—crops such as almonds, apples, blueberries, cantaloupe, cherries, cranberries, cucumbers, strawberries, pumpkins and watermelons, to name a few.
+Aside from being terrible for the beekeeper’s business, this death and decline also spells decline for many key crops that rely on the bees for their pollination—crops such as almonds, apples, blueberries, cantaloupe, cherries, cranberries, cucumbers, strawberries, pumpkins, and watermelons, to name a few.

+Almost everyone has heard something like this already, but do you know why the bees are dying?
 Let’s stop and look at what’s wrong with this picture.

 In the hive, designated worker bees evaporate the nectar from 80 percent water/20 percent sugar to the reverse, 80 percent sugar/20 percent water.
 This evaporated nectar, called honey, with protective plant chemicals suspended in it, is so stable that honey found in ancient Egyptian tombs was still edible after 1,100 years.
 Bees also gather pollen from flowers, not always the same as the nectar flowers, and store and consume it as their protein source.

 Normally, bees live in one spot, in their highly organized hive/colony, and cover a radius of 2-5 miles of varied terrain with diverse flora.
 Different plants will be in bloom at different times, and the bees always know.
 If they live near a field of clover, or an apple orchard, when those bloom the bees will be all over them, as they are great nectar sources as well as being agricultural crops that happen to require pollination.
 From several to a few dozen other hives overlap in radius, and if things get overcrowded a hive will swarm and find somewhere else to live.

 By the way, several of those crops that rely on insect pollination are not great nectar suppliers.
 Ever heard of cucumber honey?
 Blueberry honey?
 Didn’t think so.
 In their normal life, the bees would pollinate these plants for sure, but it would be just a few here and there as they gathered most of their nectar from richer sources.
 They don’t get much chance to do that in a field of cucumber plants.

-In other words, these bees are being made to do something that’s secondary for them, and their access to nectar and pollen sources is restricted to monocultured plants that are poor suppliers.
+In other words, these bees are being made to do something that’s secondary for them, and their access to nectar and pollen sources is restricted to mono-cultured plants that are poor suppliers.
 That smacks of imbalanced diet and malnutrition before we even think about what might have been sprayed on those plants.

 These bees are moved around by the truckload.
 There are two things very wrong with that picture.
 First off, bees don’t naturally coexist by the truckload.
 When they’re forced to do so, they face the same problems that humans face when overcrowded: greater risk of infections, competition for resources, and even wars (I’ve seen a hive half killed by its next door neighbor in what was an extremely minor overcrowding situation in comparison, but soon after pesticide was sprayed nearby).

 Commercial bees are trucked by night from one farm to another and may travel thousands of miles during the pollinating season.
 Aside from the sheer number of hours on rumbling, diesel-spewing trucks that represents (and it’s well known bees are sensitive to vibrational noise, and who isn’t sensitive to benzene fumes?), this means the bees are constantly having to reorient, to recreate their bearings so that they can return to their hives, in different microclimates and conditions.
 Can we say stressful?
 You might hope that this movement to different farms in different places stands in for the seasonal variety bees would normally get staying in one place; unfortunately, it doesn’t.

 Bees are known to gather selectively from a diversity of plants that serve as their medicines, also sources of the resins they use to build propolis, a wonderful medicine for both bees and humans, which seals their hives and protects against invaders.
-You can’t – a bee can’t – make propolis out of cucumber flowers either.
+A bee can’t make propolis out of cucumber flowers either.
 When beekeepers complain of losing up to 30 percent of their bees when they load up the trucks and move on, I have to say it’s hardly surprising.

 It’s worth watching Adya Beasley’s short documentary, On the Brink, told completely from the beekeepers’ perspective, for an overview of the situation.